RoseMarie7/playatwow/src/content/home.md

           approachability.
 I recommend her to anyone who is feeling lost, or simply looking to sharpen their personal or professional toolkit.
         image: /testi-one.webp
+      - title: Graduate Student
+        profession: Priscilla
+        content: >
+          RoseMarie is truly an excellent career coach.
+What I have learnt from her is something that I can use for the rest of my life and it has truly been an invaluable experience.
+        image: /testi-two.webp
+      - title: 'Speaker, Author'
+        profession: Daya
+        content: >
+          RoseMarie is an inspiring coach!
+She is also a great mentor to me.
+Her passion for inspiring others and developing people to reach their fullest potential is what makes her a remarkable coach.
+        image: /testi-three.webp
+      - title: Coaching Workshop
+        profession: Marketing - Nestle
+        content: >
+          Loved it!
+Our session was amazing!
+Learned the importance of challenging yourself and setting your plan in action.
+        image: /testi-four.webp
+      - title: Purpose Workshop
+        profession: Sales - Post Brands
+        content: >
+          Quite enjoyable and enlightening session focusing on our purpose at work, individually, as a team and as an organization.
+        image: /testi-five.webp
     _template: testimonialsSection
   - title: Play at WOW Career & Life Coaching
     descriptionBlocks: